microsoft/Tokenizer/CONTRIBUTING.md

 ### Typescript

-In tokenizer_ts folder using following command for formating and linting:
+In tokenizer_ts folder using following command for formatting and linting:

 ```bash
 npm run format